-Command and control is the art and science of the study of operation of a chain of command, which consists of three components: authority, processes and structure, according to the Brazilian Military Command and Control Doctrine (Jobim, 2006).
+Command and control is the art and science in the study of operation of a chain of command, which consists of three components: authority, processes and structure, according to the Brazilian Military Command and Control Doctrine (Jobim, 2006).

-Command and control systems (C2S) with superior performance enable commanders to become victorious in joint efforts by helping them to apply their skills in critical time and select the best strategy to succeed in a given situation.
+The command and control systems (C2S) with superior performance enables commanders to remain victorious in the joint efforts, helping them to apply their skills in critical time and select the best strategy to succeed it a given situation.
 Two features are essential: the human element and the need for relevant information, timely and accurate.
-The human element provides the ability to infer what is important; it is the essential element for absorbing and reacting to information, which makes its importance constant over time (Shalikashvili, 1995).
+The human element, with its ability to infer what is important, the essential elements absorbs and reacts to information, which makes it an important factor constant over time (Shalikashvili, 1995).

-Technology has improved mobility, weapons, sensors and C2S, and continues to reduce the time and space needed for operations, increasing the pace of operations and generating large amounts of information.
-Inability to process this information may impair the reactions of the fighting force.
-The use of C2S systems designed to assist human capabilities and limitations is essential to maintain a winning the C2 capacity for the commander (Shalikashvili, 1995).
+Technology has improved mobility, weapons, sensors and C2S, and continues to reduce the time and space, increasing the pace of operations, generating large amounts of information.
+If we cannot process this information, it may impair the reactions of the fighting force.
+The use of C2S systems designed to assist human capabilities and limitations is essential to keep the C2 commander capacity victoriously (Shalikashvili, 1995).

-Situational awareness shared among military units is essential to network-enabled operations (NEC).
-This form of operations requires greater access to information, which in turn requires ensuring that units in need of information have access to it.
-Such an operating environment focused on rapid reaction requires more adaptable and efficient solutions to the exchange of information, to create and update dynamically a good operational scenario (Jobim, 2006).
+The situation awareness shared between military units is essential for the ability to network-enabled operations (NEC).
+This requires greater access to information, ensuring that the units in need of information have access to it.
+Nevertheless, the operating environment focusing in rapid reaction requires more adaptable and efficient solutions to the exchange of information, to create and update dynamically a good operational scenario (Jobim, 2006).
 This paper presents an initial solution to the problem, using a set of messages and rules to manage traffic between C2S, with the proposal to allow the exchange of data between systems via messages.

-Defining a protocol for exchanging messages is a complex task.
-For example, consider the Long-Range Identification and Tracking system (LRIT), where a multinational group took about five years to achieve stabilization at the Interface Data Exchange (IDE) protocols (IMO, 2012).
-This paper aims to solve the problem by presenting requirements and a set of messages and their rules to make a message handling protocol, capable of enabling data exchange among systems.
-This student paper proposes XML-formatted messages and the use of Service Oriented Access Protocol (SOAP) messages in a military networked environment.
+The definition of a protocol for exchanging messages is a complex task.
+For example, we have the Long-Range Identification and Tracking system (LRIT), where a multinational group took about five years to achieve stabilization at the Interface Data Exchange (IDE) protocols (IMO, 2012).
+This paper therefore aims to solve the problem by presenting requirements and a set of messages and their rules to make a message handling protocol, capable to enable data exchange between systems.
+This student paper proposes XML-formatted messages and the use of Service Oriented Access Protocol (SOAP) messages in military networks environment.
 The challenge is how to minimize the overhead caused by the time wasted on the reading messages process.
-This step could be essential to reach a satisfactory performance in C2 systems integration.
+This step could be mandatory to reach a satisfactory performance in C2 systems integration.

-The rest of the paper is organized as follows: section 2 presents the command and control systems integration; section 3 presents the proposed approach; section 4 discusses related work; section 5 presents conclusions of the study and future work; and the sources referenced are listed in section 6.
+The rest of the paper is organized as follows: section 2 presents the command and control systems integration; section 3 presents the proposed approach; section 4 discusses the related work; section 5 presents conclusions of the study and the future works; and the bibliographic references are listed in section 6.